Odell Beckham Jr. Gay? New Rumors Kicked Up After Alleged Accusation From NFL Star’s Ex Zendaya

 “The man’s sexuality will continue to be under scrutiny, even though it is none of our business until he decides it is,” the report noted.
 “Until then, he’s just having fun on social media.
 And, no on can deny, the man knows how to go viral.
 More power to him.”

 The rumors that Odell Beckham Jr. is gay come at a time of growing debate over sexuality and the NFL.
-Over the course of the last three to four seasons there have been rumors that a player or group of players are ready to come out as gay, a groundbreaking moment for a sport that has never had an openly gay player during their career.
+Over the course of the last three to four seasons, there have been rumors that a player or group of players are ready to come out as gay, a groundbreaking moment for a sport that has never had an openly gay player during their career.

 Dez Bryant defends Odell Beckham Jr.: If more Giants were like him 'maybe they'd do something special' https://t.co/luOFmF0JQb